Skip to content

 Coconut Tuiles

-• Repeat with the remaining tuile mixture, preparing the cooking sheets by brushing them with butter as stated above.
+• Repeat with the remaining tuile mixture, preparing the cooking sheets by brushing them with butter (or covering with parchment paper).
 This recipe makes about 40 cookies.
 The original recipe comes from Le Cordon Bleu Home Collection Cookies Cookbook.

 Coconut Tuiles